Maldives declares state of emergency as Yameen tightens grip on power

 As midnight approached, roads leading to the Supreme Court had been barricaded.
 At one spot, police with batons charged protesters to disperse them.

 “I just spoke to the Chief Justice and he told me that the gates of the Supreme Court (are) being stormed by the military.
-He is inside and nobody can go out or come in,” Husnu Al Suood, the president of Maldives Bar Association and a former Attorney general, told Reuters late on Monday.
+He is inside and nobody can go out or come in,” Husnu Al Suood, the president of Maldives Bar Association and a former attorney general, told Reuters late on Monday.

 “The emergency means the Supreme Court activities are suspended and nobody is in charge of the judiciary,” he said.